-Micro: At the micro-level, understanding the lived experiences, interests, subjectivities, etc. of individuals requires understanding how the occupy locations within gender relations, not just locations within class relations.
-A "location" is a location-within-a-relation -- i.e. a location within sets of relationally interacting practices of different sorts.
-When people insist that race and gender are important often they are making mainly a micro-claim: Gender & race are (a) salient dimensions of the identities of people and (b) causally important in the lives of individuals (which in part helps explain what it they are salient in their identities).
+Micro: At the micro-level, understanding the lived experiences, interests, subjectivities, etc. of individuals requires understanding how they occupy locations within gender relations, not just locations within class relations.
+A "location" is a location-within-a-relation or a set of intersecting relations.
+But what exactly does this mean?
+What is a location-within-a relation?
+This can get very murky very quickly, but here is how I think about it: The relata of relations are the interacting practices of people - the actions in which people engage that are inherently inter-actions with others.
+A location is thus a location within sets of relationally interacting practices of different sorts.
+When people insist that race and gender are important often they are making mainly a micro-claim: the locations people occupy within gender relations and racial relations impact their lives and experiences in critical ways.
+These impacts explain all sorts of important things, including identities and oother aspects of subjectivity, as well as life chances, opportunities, interest, etc.

-Macro: At the macro level there is significant variation in the forms of gender relations (as well as class relation, of course) across societies (or other units of analysis).
+Macro: At the macro level there is significant variation in the forms of gender relations (as well as class relations, of course) across any unit of analysis: societies, families, regions, etc. These variations are also explanatory of various phenomena.